All New Redesigned 2022 Honda Civic

-Most fun to drive and technologically advanced Civic in model’s nearly 50-year history
+Most fun to drive and technologically advanced Civic in the model’s nearly 50-year history

-2022 Civic Sedan arriving to Honda dealerships in North America this summer
+2022 Civic Sedan arriving at Honda dealerships in North America this summer

 Alliston, ON.
 May 4, 2021 – Arriving at dealerships in North America this summer, Honda has officially commenced production of the all-new, 2022 Honda Civic Sedan at Honda of Canada Mfg.
 (HCM) in Alliston, Ontario.

 The all-new 2022 Honda Civic boasts a clean, modern design paired with a high-tech, human-centered interior, and is equipped with advanced active and passive safety systems.
-Revealed on April 28, the 11th generation Civic continues the tradition of innovation, design leadership and class-leading driving dynamics, and will be built by skilled and experienced production associates using a number of new state-of-the-art processes.
+Revealed on April 28, the 11th-generation Civic continues the tradition of innovation, design leadership, and class-leading driving dynamics, and will be built by skilled and experienced production associates using several new state-of-the-art processes.